promise/readme/README.md

 ✅ Merged PR #12 in project-blurple/blurple-contests
 ✨ Pushed 1 commit to project-blurple/blurple-contests
 ❓ Closed issue #11 in project-blurple/blurple-contests
-💪 Opened PR #12 in project-blurple/blurple-contests
-🗣 Commented on #254 in countr/countr
 ```

 ## Repositories I maintain